States of Germany: Subdivisions

 The city-states of Berlin and Hamburg are subdivided into districts.
 The City of Bremen consists of two urban districts: Bremen and Bremerhaven, which are not contiguous.
 In the other states there are the subdivisions below.

 Area associations (Landschaftsverbände)

 The most populous state of North Rhine-Westphalia is uniquely divided into two area associations (Landschaftsverbände), one for the Rhineland, and one for Westphalia-Lippe.
 This arrangement was meant to ease the friction caused by uniting the two culturally different regions into a single state after World War II.
 The Landschaftsverbände now have very little power.

-The constitution of Mecklenburg-Vorpommern at §75 states the right of Mecklenburg and Vorpommern to form Landschaftsverbände, although these two constituent parts of the state are not represented in the current administrative division.
+The constitution of Mecklenburg-Vorpommern at §75 states the right of Mecklenburg and Vorpommern to form Landschaftsverbände, although the old border between these two constituent parts of the state is not represented in the current administrative division.

 Governmental districts (Regierungsbezirke)

 The large states of Baden-Württemberg, Bavaria, Hesse, and North Rhine-Westphalia are divided into governmental districts, or Regierungsbezirke.

 In Rhineland-Palatinate, these districts were abolished or re-organized on 1 January 2000, in Saxony-Anhalt on 1 January 2004, and in Lower Saxony on 1 January 2005.
 From 1990 until 2012, Saxony was divided into three districts (called Direktionsbezirke since 2008).
 In 2012, these districts' authorities were merged into one central authority, the Landesdirektion Sachsen.